Shraddhatodkari/sentinel-fraud-ai/README.md

 - A customer flagged by two teams independently should be treated very differently than one flagged by only one — but today, that connection is usually missed entirely.
+- Multi-agent orchestration separates investigation, decision-making, and case routing into independent components, making the platform easier to maintain,          extend, and adapt to evolving regulatory requirements than a single monolithic workflow.

 ## Architecture

 ```